MrItzreal/MrItzreal/README.md

-- 👋 Hi, I’m Israel Santana
+- 👋 Hi, I’m Israel Santana.
-- 👀 I’m interested in Full Stack Development
+- 👀 I’m interested in Full Stack Development.
-- 🌱 I’m currently learning HTML, CSS & Javascript
+- 🌱 I’m currently learning HTML, CSS & JavaScript.
-- 💞️ I’m looking to collaborate on Projects
+- 💞️ I’m looking to collaborate on Projects.
-- 📫 How to reach me: Comment Section
+- 📫 How to reach me: Comment Section.

 <!---
 MrItzreal/MrItzreal is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.